mongoid/origin/README.md

         Criteria.new({ "n" => "name" })

 The aliases hash *must* be string keys and string values.
+Then you can do this and it will get converted to the database field name `n`:

+        criteria.where(name: "value")

 The second optional parameter is a hash of field names with associated serializers.
 This is useful for when MongoDB cannot handle the Ruby